semify-eda/pmod-intermediary/docs/SmartWave_Control_Datasheet.md

 #### PMOD™
 The SmartWave - Control support two fully populated Digilent PMOD™ header with 12 pins each called PMOD-A and PMOD-B.

-The distance between the two PMOD™ connectors follows the standard 12-pin female host port placement descibed in the (Digilent Pmod™ Interface Specification)[https://digilent.com/reference/_media/reference/pmod/pmod-interface-specification-1_3_1.pdf].
+The distance between the two PMOD™ connectors follows the standard 12-pin female host port placement descibed in the [Digilent Pmod™ Interface Specification](https://digilent.com/reference/_media/reference/pmod/pmod-interface-specification-1_3_1.pdf).

 General information about the digitlent PMOD™ header can bo found [here](https://digilent.com/reference/pmod/start).

 The voltage level of the VDDIO can be configured between 1.8 - 5.0V (VBUS).
 PMOD-A and PMOD-B share the same VDDIO supply level.

 | *Pin* | *Function*   |
 | --------- | -------|
 | 1         | A/B 1     |